Atlantic Canada to Host Global Seafood Alliance’s 2023 Responsible Seafood Summit (RSS)

 “Atlantic Canada has a deep relationship with the ocean and producing sustainable seafood.
 As a family company we have always worked to improve operations and the quality of our products.
 Innovation is part of who we are, intrinsic to our east coast mentality and the values of everybody who works with us,” said Glenn Cooke, CEO of Cooke Aquaculture Inc.

-For 21 years GOAL has acted as platform for knowledge sharing and collaboration amongst industry, NGOs, academia, government, retail, and foodservice.
+For 21 years GSA’s annual conference has acted as platform for knowledge sharing and collaboration amongst industry, NGOs, academia, government, retail, and foodservice.
 It’s a unique blend of professionals representing both farmed and wild seafood, united by an ever-evolving, forward-thinking conference program that identifies emerging challenges and offers solutions to those challenges.
-Moderated by GSA’s subject matter experts, GOAL’s carefully curated program features around 60 international speakers and centers on production, sustainability, innovation, and market trends.
+Moderated by GSA’s subject matter experts, RSS’s carefully curated program features around 60 international speakers and centers on production, sustainability, innovation, and market trends.

 About Global Seafood Alliance